 Living environments that provide safety, quality of life and support

-People with Alzheimer's disease need to live in safe environments that support quality of life.
+People living with dementia need to live in safe environments that support quality of life.
 The amount and type of support available are important factors in determining if a person can live alone.
 For example, a person with a large family, or someone who lives in a community with many services may be better able to live alone than someone with no family, living in a community with limited services.

 More information and resources